-(a) Clerestory windows and/or roof vents are to be provided within the building to ensure cross ventilation and heat purging.
+(b) Clerestory windows and/or roof vents are to be provided within the building to assist in cross ventilation and heat purging.

-(b) Glazing on east and west façades should be avoided or minimised, with the exception of street facing façades, which shall be appropriately shaded or treated to avoid solar glare.
+(c) Glazing on east and west facades should be avoided or minimised, with the exception of street facing façades, which shall be appropriately shaded or treated to avoid solar glare and heat gain.